By Kimberly Connella | December 22, 2020 | 0 Comments

 An educated workforce that is aware of cyber threats and HIPAA regulations is less likely to violate HIPAA rules.

-Furthermore, the training should be documented.
-That way if a HIPAA violation does occur, it will be easier to avoid the accusation of willful neglect.
+Furthermore, documentation of training should take place.
+That way if a HIPAA violation were to occur, it would be easier to avoid the accusation of willful neglect.
 This brings us to our final point of the HIPAA BAA checklist.

 The final, and perhaps most important point on aNetwork’s HIPAA BAA checklist, is maintaining records of your company’s HIPAA BAA compliance.
 Both health care organizations and business associates must keep a record of the required BAA for up to 6 years after the last effective date.

 Even if you’re doing all the right things: BAA contracts, security policies, employee training, there needs to be concrete evidence of it.
-When a breach occurs, the HHS investigates the extent to which it could’ve been avoided.
+If a breach happens, then the HHS evaluates how much of it could have been avoided.

-If there’s no evidence of all the measures you’ve taken to ensure the protection of patient information, then your company will most likely be accused of willful neglect.
+If there is no evidence of all the steps you’ve taken to protect patient information.
+Your company will almost certainly be accused of willful neglect.

 The HHS defines willful neglect as “conscious, intentional failure or reckless indifference to the obligation to comply” with HIPAA rules.
 The fines can reach up to $1,500,000 per year.

-A BAA establishes the permitted use of PHI and helps both businesses remain compliant and avoid hefty fines.
+A BAA establishes the permitted use of PHI and helps both businesses remain compliant and avoid large fines.

 By following this HIPAA BAA checklist, your company has a better chance of HIPAA compliance.
-Unfortunately, HIPAA compliance can be intimidating and time-consuming.
+Unfortunately, HIPAA compliance can be challenging and time-consuming.

 HIPAA compliance shouldn’t be hard, confusing, or expensive.
 We offer total HIPAA compliance software and solutions: audits, vulnerability scanning, risk solutions, and more.